Keith Urban’s sex joke on the red carpet made wife Nicole Kidman majorly blush

-Country music superstar Keith Urban and his beautiful wife, Nicole Kidman, walked the red carpet together on Jan.
-28 at the 2017 Producers Guild Awards in Beverly Hills, California.
+Country music superstar Keith Urban and his beautiful wife, Nicole Kidman locked fingers on the red carpet at the 2017 Producers Guild Awards, in Beverly Hills, California on Jan.
+28.

-The “Blue Ain’t Your Color” singer was on hand supporting his bride, who opened up about her role in the film “Lion,” as well as her excitement over her Oscar nomination for Actress in a Supporting Role for her portrayal.
+The “Blue Ain’t Your Color” singer was on hand supporting his bride, who opened up about her role in the film, “Lion,” as well as her excitement over her Oscar nomination for Actress in a Supporting Role.

 RELATED: Watch as Keith Urban woos an audience of country music’s most diehard fans